-ENDANGERED SPECIES: No threatened or endangered species are known to use the project area.
-We have determined the described activity would have no effect on any listed or proposed threatened or endangered species, and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+ENDANGERED SPECIES: The project area is within the known or historic range of the threatened Steller sea lion eastern DPS (Eumetopias jubatus), and the following endangered whale species; fin whale (Balaenoptera physalus), humpback whale (Megaptera novaeangliae), sperm whale (Physeter macrocephalus), blue whale (Balaenoptera musculus), and north Pacific right whale (Eubalaena japonica).
+There is no designated critical habitat for any listed species in the project area.
+We have determined the described activity would have no effect on any of the above listed species, and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
 844).
-Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service is required.
+Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine

+Fisheries Service is required.
 However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.

 ESSENTIAL FISH HABITAT: The Magnuson-Stevens Fishery Conservation and Management Act, as amended by the Sustainable Fisheries Act of 1996, requires all Federal agencies to consult with the NMFS on all actions, or proposed actions, permitted, funded, or undertaken by the agency, that may adversely affect Essential Fish Habitat (EFH).
-No EFH species are known to use the project area.
-We have determined the described activity would not adversely affect EFH in the project area.